milk-v/milkv.io/docs/mars/getting-started/bootloader.md

 ### Boot from UART

-Press and hold the upgrade button on Mars, power the development board and upload `mars_u-boot-spl.bin.normal.out` via XMODEM.
+Press and hold the upgrade button on Mars, power the board and upload `mars_u-boot-spl.bin.normal.out` via XMODEM.

 Run the command `tio -b 115200 --databits 8 --flow none --stopbits 1 /dev/ttyUSB0`
 ```